To learn more, check out the Responsive Website Builder course on Duda University.

 The left panel contains all of the widgets and features.
 Here you can find tools to edit almost anything on your site.

 The left panel has features to make broad, sweeping changes to the entire site.
-For example, changing the color scheme or button design in the Design tab, add new features and widgets with the Widget tab, change your pages' configuration in the Pages tab, and make administrative changes in the Settings tab (for example, changing the site's URL or adding analytics).
+For example, changing the color scheme or button design in the Design tab, add new features and widgets with the Widget tab, change your pages' configuration in the Pages tab, and make administrative changes in the Settings tab (for example, changing the site's URL).

 The Content Area is where you can move or add any of our features, or click and edit to change them.
 The content area allows you to change images, text, edit and delete buttons, and more.